omahs/rundler/docs/architecture/rpc.md

 This method is used by the ERC-4337 `bundler-spec-tests` but is not (yet) part of the standard.

-This method triggers a the mempool to drop all pending user operations, but keeps the rest of its state.
+This method triggers the mempool to drop all pending user operations, but keeps the rest of its state.
 In contrast to `debug_bundler_clearState` which drops all state.

 ##### Parameters